Revocable Living Trusts

 What is a pour over will for a living trust?

-Putting all of your known assets into a revocable trust may not always avoid probate.
+Putting all of your known assets into a revocable living trust may not always avoid probate.
 There can still be situations where an asset doesn’t make it into your trust and makes probate necessary.

 Finally, the pour over can also address things Maryland law states you must include in a last will and testament, such as guardianship of any minor children.